 If you still differentiate between two layers, for instance because a photographer digitised sculptures in a way that makes their photographs original, here is what you should consider to choose a rights statement that accurately reflects both the content and the digital object:

-If the content is protected by copyright, but the digital reproduction is not, the rights statement should communicate the in copyright status (through for instance a CC license, or an In Copyright rights statement)
+If the content is protected by copyright, but the digital reproduction is not, the rights statement should communicate the in copyright status (through a Creative Commons License, or an In Copyright Rights Statement).

-If the content is not protected by copyright, but the digital reproduction is (and you wish to claim the rights), the rights statement should communicate the in copyright status (through for instance a CC license, or an In Copyright rights statement)
+If the content is not protected by copyright, but the digital reproduction is (and you wish to claim the rights), the rights statement should communicate the in copyright status (through a Creative Commons License, or an In Copyright Rights Statement).

-If neither the content or the digital reproduction is protected by copyright, the rights statement should communicate the out of copyright status (through for instance the Public Domain Mark, the Public Domain Dedication or an out of copyright rights statement)
+If neither the content nor the digital reproduction are protected by copyright, the rights statement should communicate the out of copyright status (through the Public Domain Mark or an Out of Copyright Rights Statement).